Burundi Information - Page 1

 The Republic of Burundi is a landlocked country in Central Africa.
 It is bordered by Democratic Republic of the Congo, Rwanda and Tanzania.

-Bujumbura is the capital.
+Bujumbura was the capital but in 2019 the capital moved to Gitega although Bujumbura remains the commercial capital.
 Other urban areas are Cibitoke, Muyinga, Ngozi, Bubanza, Gitega and Bururi.

 The terrain is hilly and mountainous, with plateau in the east, and some plains.
 Rivers include the Kagera, Malagarasi, Rurubu and Ruzizi.